gdeek/forkgpt/README.md

 3. Open http://localhost:5173

 4. Click Settings to add your OpenAI API key.
-Optionally set a password to encrypt it at rest.
+Set a strong password to encrypt it at rest.